wso2/docs-ei/en/streaming-integrator/docs/guides/fault-Handling.md

 Here, if an error occurs for the base stream named `StreamA` , a stream named `!StreamA` is automatically created.
 The base stream has two attributes named symbol and volume.
 Therefore, `!StreamA` has the same two attributes, and in addition, another attribute named `_error`.

 The Siddhi query uses the `custom:fault()` extension generates the error detected based on the specified condition (i.e., if the volume is less than a specified amount).
 If no error is detected, the output is inserted into the `StreamB` stream.
 However, if an error is detected, it is logged with the `Error Occured` text.
-The output is inserted into a stream named `tempStream`, and the error details are presented via the `_error` stream attribute (which is automatically included in the `!StreamA` fault stream and then inserted into the `TempStream` which is the inferred output stream).
+The output is inserted into a stream named `tempStream`, and the error details are presented via the `_error` stream attribute (which is automatically included in the `!StreamA` error stream and then inserted into the `TempStream` which is the inferred output stream).

 ## Handling errors that occur when publishing the output